T3d4/MMPS/README.md

 ## Features

-- **Biometric Authentication:** Implement advanced biometric methods to ensure secure and reliable user verification.
+- **Biometric Authentication:** Implement biometric methods to ensure secure and reliable user verification.
 - **Intuitive Quiz Management:** Easily create, manage, and score quizzes with MMPS’s comprehensive toolset designed for educators.
 - **User-Friendly Interface:** The platform features an accessible and straightforward interface, making it easy for both educators and learners to navigate.
 - **Enhanced Security:** MMPS prioritizes the protection of user data and the integrity of assessments with robust security measures.